-- Employees of the State whose bargaining unit or employee group participates in the plan, if the employee otherwise meets the criteria as outlined under the employer shared responsibility provisions in 26 U.S. Code § 4980H. - Surviving dependents of peace officer and firefighters of the State whose bargaining unit or employee group participates in the plan, if the employee otherwise met the criteria as outlined under Alaska Statute 39.60.040, Peace Officer and Firefighter Survivors' Fund.
+- a) Employees of the State whose bargaining unit or employee group participates in the plan, if the employee otherwise meets the criteria as outlined under the employer shared responsibility provisions in 26 U.S. Code § 4980H1. - b) Surviving dependents of a peace officer or a firefighter of the State whose bargaining unit or employee group participates in the plan or the surviving dependents of a peace officer or a firefighter who were enrolled in the former Public Safety Employee Association Health and Welfare Trust on later of the date of the peace officer or firefighter's death or June 30, 2019, provided that any such surviving dependents meet the criteria to receive medical insurance premium payments pursuant to Alaska Statute 39.60.040, Peace Officer and Firefighter Survivors' Fund.